justvanrossum/fontgoggles/docsSource/index.md

   algorithm, which will determine the dominant writing direction, as well as perform segmentation of the string based on runs with the same script and the same BiDi level.
-- _Automatic, w/o BiDi and Segmentation_: let HarfBuzz figure out the writing
+- _Automatic, w/o BiDi and Segmentation_: let HarfBuzz guess the writing
   direction of the text, do not applying the Unicode bidirectional algorithm, and do not perform segmentation.
 - _Left-to-Right_: force the direction of the text to be Left-to-Right